 Expanded Native Flora Garden

-A one-acre expansion currently under way will nearly double the size of the 101-year-old Native Flora Garden and represent two important ecosystems—a coastal plain meadow and pine barrens, each a unique and threatened local habitat.
+A one-acre expansion of the 101-year-old Native Flora Garden restores two important ecosystems—a coastal plain meadow and pine barrens, each a unique and threatened local habitat.
 The expansion furthers the Garden’s effort in plant conservation and reinforces its role as a resource for learning about native ecosystems.

 Locally sourced flora has been a priority in the development of the new habitats, and careful records are being kept for the provenance of each plant added to the garden.
-Much of the plant material has been legally collected from within 100 miles of BBG.
+To preserve genetic diversity, much of the plant material has been collected from within 100 miles of BBG.
 Read more about the design of the Expanded Native Flora Garden.

 A Closer Look at the Native Flora Garden

-The pine barrens will contain both dry and wet plant communities found in coastal New Jersey and Long Island.
-Dry, sandy upland habitat will be home to gnarly pitch pines and scrub oaks.
-Wetlands will feature many rare and unusual species, such as carnivorous plants and orchids.
+The pine barrens habitat contains both dry and wet plant communities found in coastal New Jersey and Long Island.
+The dry, sandy upland habitat is home to low-growing trees like pitch pines and scrub oaks, as well as prickly-pear cactus and pixie-moss.
+The wetlands harbor many rare and unusual species, such as carnivorous plants and orchids.

 Coastal Plain Meadow

-Among the diverse plant life supported in the coastal plain meadow will be sweeps of grasses and successively blooming wildflowers, including species native to Staten Island’s scarce serpentine grasslands.
+Among the diverse plant life supported in the coastal plain meadow are sweeps of grasses and successively blooming wildflowers, including species native to Staten Island’s scarce serpentine grasslands.